Upholding The Rights Of Injured Workers

-If your claim is denied, delayed or otherwise inadequate, you should speak with our experienced workers’ comp attorney at (706) 940-4002.
+If your claim is denied, delayed or otherwise inadequate, call 706-450-7071 now or speak with me about your case today.

 Below are some of the most common workers’ comp claims:

 - Injuries sustained while performing a work duty or participating in any event initiated by the company

 - Injuries sustained while on company property, including company vehicles

 - Occupational pains as a result of repetitive motions (i.e., carpal tunnel syndrome)

 - Stress-related injuries as a result of increased workload

 - Occupational illness or illnesses caused by long-term chemical exposure (i.e., asbestosis)